Longest Playoff Droughts in Professional Sports

 (AP Photo/Julio Cortez)

-The New York Jets officially have the longest playoff drought in North American professional sports.
+The New York Jets officially have the longest active playoff drought in North American professional sports.
 They last made the playoffs in 2010, when Mark Sanchez led them to the AFC championship game.

 The Sacramento Kings had maintained the longest drought for many years, having missed the NBA playoffs every year since 2006.
+That streak officially ended in March 2023, when the Kings clinched a playoff berth.

-Longest Playoff Drought in Sports
+Longest Playoff Droughts in Sports

 Team (League)Last PlayoffLast Championship